 In the geometric case, this is a theorem of Siu \cite{Siu}.
 In the arithmetic case, this is the main theorem of Yuan \cite{Yua1}.
 This extends to the case that $\CLL$ and $\CMM$ are nef.
-In fact, fix an ample hermitian line bundle $\CAA$ over $\CX$.
+Fix an ample hermitian line bundle $\CAA$ on $\CX$.
 For any positive rational number $\epsilon>0$, apply the result to $(\CLL+ \epsilon\CAA,\ \CMM+ \epsilon\CAA)$.
 Then set $\epsilon\to 0$.

-\subsubsection{Main theorems on volumes}
+\subsection{Main theorems on volumes}

 Now we are ready to state our generalization of the theorems to adelic line bundles.